-- It is made to someone who is not your employee
+- Payment was made to someone who is not your employee

-- It is made for services in the course of your trade or business
+- Payment was made for services in the course of your trade or business

-- It was made to an individual, partnership, estate, or, in some cases, a corporation
+- Payment was made to an individual, partnership, estate, or corporation

-- The payments made to that payee were at least $600 or more for the year
+- Payment made to the payee was at least $600 or more for the year

 Some examples of payments you must report on Form 1099-NEC include: